Building collaboration across law enforcement

 The co-ordination frameworks established by the National Crime Agency identify and direct law enforcement, including the police, towards to the areas where they can have the greatest impact.

-Through the Modern Slavery Transformation programme, the embedding and co-location of resources across agencies and within policing has helped to build understanding between teams, identify best practice and streamline processes.
+Through the Modern Slavery Transformation programme and now the MSOIC Unit, the embedding and co-location of resources across agencies and within policing has helped to build understanding between teams, identify best practice and streamline processes.
 Improved intelligence oversight and analysis of risks, active threats and live investigations is in turn also helping to improve effectiveness in the marshalling of our resources.

 Meanwhile, increasing co-ordination with the Crown Prosecutions Service at a national, regional and local level is also helping to improve understanding of the forms of evidence needed to prosecute cases under the Modern Slavery Act 2015.
 There is also a corresponding increase in the early involvement of the CPS in the detailed planning frequently needed for modern slavery investigations.